ParkerLockhart/git_homework/thoughts.md

 **shoutout**
 A huge thank you to my friend Sergio for contacting me to cheer me on before my first class and checking in to see how its going!

+**thoughts during my third session in Mod0**
+I'm diggin this
+Getting the hang of it maybe?